shariq1989/cookbook/content/recipe/spaghetti_sauce.md

 +++
 title = "Spaghetti Sauce"
 date = "2021-06-19"
-description = "If you're looking for an easy spaghetti sauce, using ingredients you likely have in your pantry already, you need to try this!
+description = "If you're looking for an easy spaghetti sauce, using ingredients you have in your pantry, you need to try this.
 This recipe is a dinner staple in our family.
-Even my husband, who is not a fan of tomato-based sauce of any kind, raves about this spaghetti." tags = [
+Even my husband, who dislikes tomatoes, raves about this spaghetti.
+It could have something to do with a few of the secret ingredients I add: sugar, soy sauce, and fish sauce." tags = [
-    "entree",
+    "sauce",

 ]
 thumbnail= "images/spaghetti.jpg"